-- 11. Close all waterline drains, tank drain valves, and all faucets to avoid contamination by dirt, insects, or rodents. - 12.
-Reinstall the Water Heater drain plug and close the P-T Relief Valve. - 13.
-Pour about one cup of non-toxic RV antifreeze down the galley sink drain(s), bathroom lavatory sink drain, and shower drain.
-This fills the drain traps to prevent holding tank odors from entering the coach during storage.

-NOTE: It is not necessary to add antifreeze to the toilet since the flush valve will be closed.
+- 13. Close all waterline and tank drain valves and all faucets to avoid contamination by dirt, insects, or rodents. - 14.
+Reinstall the water heater drain plug and close the Pressure-Temperature Relief valve. - 15.
+Pour about one cup of RV antifreeze down each drain for the galley sink, lavatory sink, and shower/tub.
+This fills the drain trap pipes to prevent holding tank odors from entering the coach during storage. - NOTE: It is not necessary to add antifreeze to the toilet since the flush valve will be closed.